What is Theopoetics?

-How are we to be intelligent, thinking creatures on the one hand, and faithful, trusting people on the other?
-One answer to this dilemma is theopoetics.
 Theopoetics suggest that we are best served when we make room in our worldview for the beauty and mystery of life as an integral part of faith: our intelligent, rational minds certainly have a place in faithful living, but they are not sufficient without the tension provided by awe and unknowing.